akeneo/pim-docs/cookbook/import_export/create-connector.rst

 How to Create a New Connector
 =============================

-We'll implement here a very minimalist Connector, it will do nothing but allow us to understand main concepts.
+We'll implement here a very minimalist Connector, it will do nothing but allow us to understand the main concepts and overall architecture.

 Create our Connector
 --------------------

-Here, we'll create a new simple connector which uses existing services.

 Create a new Symfony bundle: